Anreol/TurboEdition/Builds/Package/README.md

 ## Features
 - 15 Awful items to ruin your host with.
-- 1 Equipment that probably do something useful.
+- 2 Equipments that probably do something useful.
-- 2 Artifacts to make your run harder, for some reason.
+- 3 Artifacts to make your run harder, for some reason.

 Unfinished content will be marked with a WIP icon, but keep in mind that with mods, anything can go wrong anytime, especially when you are loading 500 different mods at once!